 Top Very High Volatility / Megaways: Buffalo King Megaways (Pragmatic Play), Crystal Clusters (BGaming), Mental (Nolimit City)

-It's how risky a slot is: high volatility = rare big wins, low volatility = frequent small wins.
+It's how risky a slot is: high volatility means rare big wins, low volatility means frequent small wins.
 It's also called 'variance.'

 How do I find a slot's volatility?